polterguy/phosphorusfive/core/p5.webapp/modules/desktop/help-files/Hyperlambda/08 - Changing your tree.md

 After it has created its **[src]** node's value, by concatenating our strings, it will move the results of this operation into its destination, which is our **[p]** node's **[innerValue]** argument.
 Hence, our **[innerValue]** node's value will end up being *"Hello there Thomas, Hansen"*.
-Using this type of logic, we can change parts of our lambda object, that we still haven't execute yet, resulting in that once we execute this lambda, it will have a value, that we dynamically created, before we executed it.
+Using this type of logic, we can change parts of our lambda object, that we still haven't execute yet, resulting in that once we execute this lambda, it will have a value, that we dynamically created, before we evaluated it.

 You can of course also create execution instructions too, with similar constructs, by dynamically changing the name of some *"future node"* this way.
 Still confused?
 Watch the following video.

 https://www.youtube.com/watch?v=f4ZUwlbIdaE